-If you’re planning to ask a friend or family member to co-sign on your loan or credit card application, they must have a good credit score with a positive credit history.
+If you’re planning to ask a friend or family member to co-sign on your loan or a credit card cosigner, they must have a good credit score with a positive credit history.
 Lenders and card issuers typically require your co-signer to have a credit score of 700 or above.

 A “co-signer” is someone who takes on the legal and financial responsibilities of a loan if the original borrower stops making payments or defaults.

 However, a co-signer doesn’t have access to the loan’s funds or its benefits.
 They simply agree to assume responsibility for the loan if needed.

 Lenders often required borrowers with poor credit or bad credit history to use a co-signer.

 The co-signer should have a credit score of 700 or above and have adequate income to cover the loan’s cost and credit limit.
 They don’t have to be a relative; they can be a friend, co-worker or even a spouse.